To begin, I have a question for you. What percentage of people would you say are born to be wealthy? The answer is not as many as you might think.

 If we have poor attitudes when it comes to our financial forecast, we will almost certainly never be wealthy.
 Are you a Negative Nancy when it comes to your financial future?
 Have you already consigned yourself to living a life of mediocrity?

-This type of a defeatist attitude will no doubt stop us from being wealthy.
-Ask yourself, when you see someone driving down the street in a souped up sports car, what do you think?
+This type of defeatist attitude will no doubt stop us from being wealthy.
+Ask yourself, when you see someone driving down the street in a souped-up sports car, what do you think?
 You probably think one of two things.

-First, “Wouldn’t it be nice to be born into money like that person.
-Hmmmm, must be nice!
+First, “Wouldn’t it be nice to be born into money like that person?
+Hmmm, that must be nice!
 That’ll probably never happen to me.”

 Or, you think, “Hot dang!
 Now that’s a sweet ride and I’m going to work my butt off as much as I can so that one day I will be able to own a nice car like that.”
 This second attitude is obviously the go-getter’s attitude and will overcome the defeatist attitude all day every day.
 Hands down.